Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Strong Names for Boxers

 Boxers are powerful German dogs that are great with cats, super with kids, and really enjoy just hanging out with their families.
 Boxers are also strong and fast men who make their living hitting other strong men.

-Dogs a people are really different, but some of the names given to human boxers are great for canine boxers.
-This list will give you a few to choose from.
+Of course, dogs and people are really different, but some of the names given to human boxers are great for canine boxers.
+This list will give you a few badass names to choose from.

-And there are also many great boxing nicknames that you can choose from:
+There are also many great boxing nicknames that you can choose from.

 - And for a really tough dog, there is always “Wimpy”

 You could always call your dog “Greatest,” of course, and everyone will know just who you are talking about!